Security Best Practices

 Introduction

 The reason why this is a list of best practices rather than a list of must-do's is because every command executed by an Opt-Server is isolated within a sandbox, which already offers a robust protection to the host system from most potential threats.
 Opt-Servers can safely run even programs of untrusted users.
-If followed, these best practices will make it even safer.
+Therefore, this list of best practices is not to make your Opt-server configuration safe, but to make it safer.

 such as /bin and /usr/bin